Increasing scope and breadth of local education

 Taking Care of Moms is an educational series for pregnant women, their own mothers, and newborns.
 The custom curriculum was developed by an ACTS- organized committee of women including El Rosario’s Nurse Nolvia and a host of U.S.- based medical personnel and educators.
 Topics such as sleep, crying, supplemental feeding, or nutrition during pregnancy and post-partum are popular and everyone appreciates testing healthy recipes over lunch.
 Moms receive baby gear such as thermometers and pacifiers and the “ask anything” format for discussions is popular.
 Taking Care of Moms is funded by the Dr. Margot Krasnoff Fund.

 Teen leadership training in La Fuerza para el Futuro (Force for the Future) provided an annual week of training for teens until the pandemic.
 The goals were to teach basic leadership skills, to create a web of social connections among teens in many communities, and to spread the ethic of volunteerism.
-Dartmouth College undergraduates were counselors during the week and the bidirectional learning encouraged the Dartmouth students to rethink their assumptions about life in a rural low-resource community, while the Honduran teens demonstrated to the community, and themselves, the power of engaged teens.
+Dartmouth College undergraduates were counselors during the week, and the bidirectional learning encouraged the Dartmouth students to rethink their assumptions about life in a rural low-resource community, while the Honduran teens demonstrated to the community, and themselves, the power of engaged teens.

-Fuerza had several deliverables:
+Typical Fuerza deliverables:

 To keep children safe from agricultural chemicals, they built and distributed 90 “no-touch” safety boxes for farming families to use for safe in-home storage of toxic chemicals.